erhanbicer-2nd/bluebook-for-bulldozers/README.md

 - [ ] Try XGBoost also
 - [x] More visualization to get an emphasis on data

 One Hot Encoding won't be used due to large number of feature columns.
+(Insufficient computational power)

 > *In bulldozerv2, some changes were made.*